jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 I have the belief that you need to put in work and dedicate your time to continuously improving yourself to challenge what you can accomplish.
 In this case I got lucky, and I gambled.
 Sometimes it doesn't work out this way.
 And when people ask sometimes how it happened, I guess I was willing to take risks.
 It was incredibly difficult though after tossing out the only offer I had **AND THEN** go back to failing interviews in WaterlooWorks for jobs I wanted.
 You feel incredible remorse after that.

-A later week, 200 people applied for Okta on WaterlooWorks.
+A later week, 200 people applied for Okta soft eng intern position on WaterlooWorks.
 They interviewed 3 people.
 The interview was 3 hours long.
 It was filled with technical rounds and behavioural questions.
 Two days before exams I got the offer from Okta.
 That is how late in continuous round I found the job.
 And with that, I secured my first ever developer internship.

 ## Spring 2018 (Work Term 3)

 This term I worked at Okta in Toronto.
 This was a great experience as my first developer job.
 Okta in Toronto was an unbelievable place to work at compared to previous co-ops in terms of the development environment, my role in the development team, and the overall perks and intern program.
 I won at their intern hackathon and won their smash 4 tournament.
-Small feat but still tons of fun during the internship.
+Small feats but still tons of fun during the internship.

 {% include photo.html img="/my-story/pictures/s18/1.JPG" size="60%" caption="Okta office" %}